A Fast, Closed-Form Bandwidth Selector for the Beta Kernel Density Estimator: A rule of thumb bandwidth estimator

 \section{A rule of thumb bandwidth estimator}

-The main issue for practitioners seeking to use the beta kernel $\ftwo$ is that the optimal bandwidth \eqref{eq:MISEbandwidth} depends on the true, unknown distribution, and even if it is known, \eqref{eq:MISEbandwidth} is a complicated expression involving non-trivial integrals that may be difficult to solve.
-Therefore, we derive a simple ``rule of thumb,” inspired by the well-known \emph{Silverman's rule of thumb} for the Gaussian kernel \citep{silverman2018density}.
-This idea is very simple; instead of considering all possible densities on $[0,1]$, we choose a representative parametric family for which the optimal bandwidth can be computed as follows.
+The main issue for practitioners seeking to use the beta kernel $\ftwo$ is that the optimal bandwidth \eqref{eq:MISEbandwidth} depends on the true unknown distribution; even if it is known, \eqref{eq:MISEbandwidth} is a complicated expression involving nontrivial integrals that may be difficult to solve.
+Therefore, we derive a simple ``rule of thumb,” inspired by the well-known Silverman's rule of thumb for the Gaussian kernel.
+This idea is very simple; instead of considering all possible densities on $[0,1]$, we choose a representative parametric family for which the optimal bandwidth can be computed.
 For a sample from an unknown distribution, we act as if the density belongs to our representative family, estimate the parameters, and use the bandwidth computed using Eq. \eqref{eq:MISEbandwidth}.
 If the true distribution is roughly well approximated by our family, the resulting rule-of-thumb bandwidth can be expected to be nearly optimal.

-The first step is to select a reference parametric family for the unit interval.
-The beta distribution family is natural in this regard.
+First, we select a reference parametric family for the unit interval.
+The beta distribution family is a natural choice for this purpose.
 It has the correct support and is sufficiently flexible for modeling several data shapes.
 It is also a standard choice in Bayesian statistics (e.g., as a conjugate prior for the binomial distribution).
 The density function of a beta random variable with parameters $a, b > 0$ is

 where